 Even risk should be planned.

-Calculated and well thought-out risks are essential to investing, but many people think they have to be like the Wolf of Wall Street to get ahead: brash and unpredictable.
+Calculated and well-thought-out risks are essential to invest, but many people think they have to be like the Wolf of Wall Street to get ahead: brash and unpredictable.

 Slow, steady (and well planned) wins the race.

 It’s a well-known fact that our friends and peers influence us.

 That’s why it’s so important to surround yourself with positive people because we’re more likely to adopt their goals and aspirations.

 Interestingly I’ve found most successful people are not easily influenced by their peers — be it good friends or acquaintances.